mlund/faunus/docs/_docs/energy.md

 This takes a user-defined expression and a list of constants to produce a runtime, custom pair-potential.
 While perhaps not as computationally efficient as hard-coded potentials, it is a convenient way to access alien potentials.
-Further, used in combination with `nonbonded` there is no overhead since all potentials are splined.
+Further, used in combination with `nonbonded_splined` there is no overhead since all potentials are splined.

 `custom`     | Description